Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 If you want to see what your users will experience when they attempt to download a virus you can download the EICAR virus test file from eicar.org.

 The test file is not an actual virus, the file contains a standardized signature that is used to test antivirus software.

 If HAVP is working properly then you should be redirected to a page with an access denied message.
 If you don't see the warning page go back and check the status of the services on the main HAVP settings page.

-Customizing the Error Pages
+Step 6: Customize the Error Pages

 To give your error pages a more professional look I recommend customizing the HTML pages, or even replacing them entirely.
 You can add your company name and logo, contact information for your IT department, or any other information that you think might be useful.

 The HTML files for the default pages are located in /usr/local/share/examples/havp/templates.
 You can edit these files directly by connecting to the console with SSH, or you can use WinSCP to copy the files to another machine, edit them, and then replace the existing files.

 Within the templates directory there is a folder for each of the supported languages.
 The language you select on the settings page will determine which HTML files will be used.

 If you do decide to use your own HTML files you still need to use the same file names.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.